GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/3_Velvet.md

 # Introduction to Velvet

 Velvet is a _de novo_ assembler designed for short reads, and also works for very short reads (25 - 50 bp).
-Velvet removes errors present within these reads and then assembles them in to contigs.
+Velvet removes errors present within these reads and then assembles them into contigs.

 #### Imput files can be
 - Fasta